 Bear’s Hump is one of the best things to do in Waterton National Park.
-It’s a great Canadian Rockies hike as almost anyone can make it up to Bear’s Hump and get incredible views over the park.
+It’s a great Canadian Rockies hike, as almost anyone can make it up to Bear’s Hump and get incredible views over the park.
 On a clear day, you can easily see Montana from here.
-It’s a beautiful, short, and easy hike that any visitor to Waterton should do.
+It’s a beautiful, short, and easy hike that any visitor to Waterton should have on their bucket list!

-Located right in town, it’s easily doable in under an hour – meaning you can complete your days in Waterton with plenty of other things to do.
+Located right in town, it’s easily doable in under an hour – meaning you can have a full day in Waterton and enjoy this hike.
 Here’s how to hike Bear’s Hump in Waterton National Park!

 Bear’s Hump Hike Guide